goodeggs/bites/src/documents/posts/2014-08-04-ideal-workplace.html.md

 But most of all, I’ve found meaning in my work here.
 Theorists of work describe [“task significance”](http://imondrow.blogspot.com/2010/12/significance-of-task-significance.html) as the perception that one's job has a positive impact on other people.
 Not surprisingly, task significance is strongly correlated with [higher performance](http://psycnet.apa.org/journals/apl/93/1/108/) and [satisfaction](http://rop.sagepub.com/content/24/1/18.full.pdf) at work.

 Task significance is easy to come by at Good Eggs.
 Every day, the foodhub reminds me of why I’m working here.
 I’m working to support the farmer who shows up at our foodhub twice a week, selling locally, organically grown produce.
-I’m working to support the people who will soon receive the lovingly packed local produce over on the pack floor, so that they can eat delicious, healthy food while participating in a thriving local economy.
+I'm working to support our awesome, skilled operations team as they lovingly sort through produce, carefully pack bags, and efficiently deliver food to our waiting customers.
+I'm working to support the people who will soon receive their orders, so that they can eat delicious, healthy meals while participating in a thriving local economy.

 Task significance?
 Heck yes.